The $1200 holographic phone is even wilder than we thought

 - Shipping Q1 2018

-Needless to say, with so few details and so many promises ("The future of personal communication, information gathering, holographic multi-view, 2D, 3D, AR/VR/MR, and image capture just changed forever," wrote Red) the reception was... skeptical.
+Needless to say, with so few details and so many promises ("The future of personal communication, information gathering, holographic multiview, 2D, 3D, AR/VR/MR and image capture just changed forever," Red said) the reception was... skeptical.

 But since Red's announcement, we've managed to dig up a good bit more information -- including plenty to be cautiously excited about.